krisarmstrong/web-foundation/README.md

-# @krisarmstrong/site-shell
+# @krisarmstrong/web-foundation

 Shared layout primitives (PageShell, Footer, Breadcrumbs, PrimaryNav, UI tokens) for Wi-Fi Vigilante, krisarmstrong-portfolio, and future sites.
 It now includes the base UI kit (Button, Card, Typography, PageHeader) so every property gets identical navigation, hero headings, and call-to-action styling out of the box.
-The package is framework-agnostic outside of React + React Router and ships as TypeScript source (with an optional `npm run build` step when you’re ready to publish bundles).
+The package is framework-agnostic outside of React + React Router and ships compiled ESM/CJS bundles plus TypeScript definitions out of `dist/`.

 ## Local development workflow

 1. Make edits inside `src/`.
 2. (Optional during development) run `npm run dev` here to watch/build into `dist/` with `tsup`.
-3. Point each consuming project at the local folder: `npm install ../site-shell` (already done via `file:../site-shell`).
+3. Point each consuming project at the local folder: `npm install ../web-foundation` (already done via `file:../web-foundation`).

-Both Wi-Fi Vigilante and the portfolio currently reference the package via `file:../site-shell`, which means your CI/CD job must place the shared package next to each repo (monorepo checkout, git submodule, or npm registry publish).
+Both Wi-Fi Vigilante and the portfolio currently reference the package via `file:../web-foundation`, which means your CI/CD job must place the shared package next to each repo (monorepo checkout, git submodule, or npm registry publish).

 ## Publishing